Early Math with Blocks: How to Teach Your Preschooler Important Skills at Home

 Sale

-MEGA BLOKS Fisher-Price Toddler Block Toys, Big Building Bag with 80 Pieces and Storage Bag, Blue, Gift Ideas for Kids Age 1+ Years
+MEGA BLOKS First Builders Toddler Blocks Toys Set, Big Building Bag with 80 Pieces and Storage, Blue, Ages 1+ Years

-• Ideal for ages 1+, and endorsed by Fisher-Price, these blocks help to develop imagination and fine motor skills
+• For Preschoolers Ages 1+ - Big blocks help to develop creativity, imagination, and fine motor skills

 • FEATURE PACKED - Turn bath time into fun time with these waterproof & floatable colorful foam blocks!
 Easily dry off your blocks with the included drip-dry bag.
 Includes a 11"x13" floating platform block for building both in & out of the bath.
 The included carry bag allows for neat & easy storage.